etare8/fission-reactor-physics/README.md

 * Reactivity Feedbacks, Reactor Dynamics and Thermal-hydraulic coupling
 * Multigroup Diffusion Theory

-The course was a mix of theoretical lessons about Fission Reactor Physics and Exercise Sessions using Python to solve problems concerning Neutronics and Reactor Dynamics
+The course was a mix of theoretical lessons about Fission Reactor Physics and Exercise Sessions using Python to solve problems concerning Neutronics and Reactor Dynamics.